frankiewiczkamil/obsidian-livesync-couchdb-vault/readme.md

 # Self-hosted `obsidian-livesync` guide

-This project is a simplified guide and sample config for running local, self-hosted instance of couchdb, that can be used by [obsidian-livesync plugin](https://github.com/vrtmrz/obsidian-livesync).
+This project is a guide and sample config for running local, _dev_, self-hosted instance of couchdb, that can be used by [obsidian-livesync plugin](https://github.com/vrtmrz/obsidian-livesync).
 It uses [devenv](https://devenv.sh/), so the assumption is that you already have it installed.

 ### `Devenv` setup